What is the MIND diet portion?

 Wine (in moderation)Red wine, white wineMay offer heart-protective benefits when consumed in moderation.

-The suggested components are brain healthy items that are drawn from the mixture of the mediterranean diet and the DASH diet.
-Trying to consume these items instead of cheaper processed foods may be seen as one the mind diet disadvantages but you can be sure that it is totally worth it.
+The suggested components are brain healthy items that are drawn from the mixture of the Mediterranean diet and the DASH diet.
+Trying to consume these items instead of cheaper processed foods may be seen as one of the mind diet disadvantages but you can be sure that it is totally worth it.

 Foods to Avoid or Limit on the MIND Diet Plan

-Experts Suggest that the foods listed below may have unwanted impact on the brain and any person could benefit from staying away from these items when following the MIND diet:
+Experts Suggest that the foods listed below may have an unwanted impact on the brain and any person could benefit from staying away from these items when following the MIND diet:

 Foods to Avoid or LimitExamplesReasons for Limiting